tr-igem/esmuflily/docs/internals.md

 #### Access procedures

-    (ekm-assq Table Key)
+    (ekm-assq TABLE KEY)

-Return the value in Table for Key (symbol).
+Return the value in TABLE for KEY (symbol).

-    (ekm-asst Table Style Key Dir)
+    (ekm-asst TABLE STYLE KEY DIR)

-Return the value in Table for Style (symbol), Key (symbol, number, string), and Dir (number).
+Return the value in TABLE for STYLE (symbol), KEY (symbol, number, string), and DIR (number).
-Expect Table being a single alist if Style is #f.
+Expect TABLE being a single alist if STYLE is `#f`.
-Return the entire table if Key is #f.
+Return the entire TABLE if KEY is `#f`.
-Return the entire value of the entry if Dir is #f.
+Return the entire value of the entry if DIR is `#f`.

-    (ekm-assld Table Grob Log Dir)
+    (ekm-assld TABLE GROB LOG DIR)

-Return the value in Table for the `style`, `duration-log`, and `Stem.direction` properties of Grob, or for Log or Dir if true.
+Return the value in TABLE for the GROB properties `style`, `duration-log`, and `Stem.direction`, or for LOG or DIR if they have true values.
-If Grob is not a grob it must itself be a style and Log and Dir must be specific values (not #f).
+If GROB is not a grob it must itself be a style, and LOG and DIR must be specific (true) values.

 ### Definition Table